szrlee/academic-kickstart/content/home/about.md

   interests = [
     "Deep Reinforcement Learning and Control with its applications in game and robotics", "Self-supervised Learning",
-    "Interprebility and safety issues in Deep Learning" "Algorithms, Statistics and Optimization theory related to Learning Systems" ]
+    "Interprebility and safety issues in Deep Learning", "Algorithms, Statistics and Optimization theory related to Learning Systems" ]